Canned Fish Pâté

 3. Step 3:

-Hard-boiled eggs, cool and peel.
-Grate them on a coarse or medium grater.
-It is better to use large eggs with a bright yolk.
+Hard-boil the eggs, cool them, and peel them.
+Grate them on the coarse or medium side.
+It's best to use large eggs with a bright yolk.

 4. Step 4: